Bio

-Michael J. Leclerc, CG, is a popular genealogical presenter, teacher, author, and editor.
-He got his start in genealogy thirty years ago when he first visited the American-French Genealogical Society.
-From 1995 through 2011 he served in various positions at the New England Historic Genealogical Society. he served in a variety of capacities from research services to the library to publications.
+He got his start in genealogy in the 1980s when he first visited the American-French Genealogical Society.
+From 1995 through 2011 he held a number of positions at the New England Historic Genealogical Society, working in a variety of capacities from research services to the library to digital and print publications.
 He was responsible for the launch of two websites, bringing searchable databases from the Society’s collections to its members for the first time.
-He edited a number of books, including Genealogical Writing in the 21st Century: A Guide to Register Style and More, Second Edition, with Henry Hoff, and the fifth edition of the Society’s seminal guidebook Genealogist’s Handbook for New England Research.
+He wrote and edited a number of books, including Genealogical Writing in the 21st Century: A Guide to Register Style and More, Second Edition, with Henry Hoff, FASG and the fifth edition of the Society’s seminal guidebook Genealogist’s Handbook for New England Research.
 He was a contributing editor for American Ancestors magazine, and a consulting editor for the New England Historical and Genealogical Register.
-In 2020 he became the managing editor of the Association of Professional Genealogists Quarterly.

 Michael has appeared as an expert for multiple news outlets.